mattarch/Social-Force-Model/README.md

 Goal was to implement a fast social force model.
 The final report includes an analysis and results of the work.

 This repository contains all C and Python code that was used to generate and analyze the data.
-The optics of the plots were changed specifically for the report.
-Further, a random element in the code can change the visualization even when all parameters are identical.

 ## Compilation